mverboom/zabbix-utils/zabbix-pve/ZABBIX_PVE.md

 ### CONFIGURING ZABBIX AGENT

-Now that the information is begin gathered, the zabbix agent needs to be made aware of how information can be retrieved.
+Now that the information is being gathered, the zabbix agent needs to be made aware of how information can be retrieved.
 A configuration file is available in the repository and should in installed at: